-Is it a service agreement or insurance policy?
-You will be protected by the FCA if you get an insurance policy.
+Is it a service agreement or an insurance policy?
+You will be protected by the Financial Conduct Authority if you get an insurance policy.

 Is your appliance within the age limit?
-Cover usually ends when your appliance is more than 8 years old.
+Cover usually ends when your machine is more than eight years old.

 Do you have to pay a separate call-out charge if you claim?
 Some insurers do not cover the cost of an engineer coming to assess the damage.

-Is new for old replacement cover included?
-If your appliance is under 3 years old and too expensive to repair, some warranties may replace it.
+Is new-for-old replacement cover included?
+If your appliance is under three years old and too expensive to repair, some warranties may replace it.

 Is it worth the cost?
-It may be cheaper to put the money you would spend on a warranty into an instant access savings account and use the funds if your appliance breaks.
+It may be cheaper to put the money you could spend on a warranty into an instant access savings account and use the funds there if your appliance breaks.

 An extended warranty is only worthwhile if it pays out when required.
-Make sure you know what you can claim for before taking out cover, by checking:
+Make sure you know what you can claim before taking out the cover by checking:

-The exclusions: This varies between policies, so check the small print to see what is not covered before you take out cover.
+The exclusions: This varies between policies, so check the small print to see what is not covered before taking out cover.

 The excess: You will have to pay this every time you claim, so make sure it is affordable.

-Claims limit: You may be restricted to how many times you can claim, or how much you can claim for, e.g. £500.
+Claims limit: You may be restricted to how many times you can claim, or how much you can claim for, for example, £500.

-Check the terms and conditions, because some policies end after you claim.
+Check the terms and conditions because some policies end after you claim.
 This means any premiums you have paid will be lost, and you won’t be covered for future damage.

-Before you buy an appliance warranty, check to see if you already have cover:
+Before buying an appliance warranty, check to see if you already have cover.
+Places to check include:

-Manufacturer's or retailer's warranty: If your appliance is still under guarantee, there is no need to take out separate cover.
-Manufacturer and retailer guarantees last 1-5 years, so check your purchase receipt to see if you have cover.
+Manufacturer’s or retailer’s warranty: If your appliance is still under guarantee, there is no need to take out separate cover.
+Manufacturer or retailer guarantees typically last one to five years, so check your purchase receipt to see if you have cover.

 Home insurance: You will have some cover for your appliances on your home contents insurance, for instance, in the case of fire damage or theft.
 However, you may not have accidental damage cover or breakdown repair.

-Consumer Rights Act 2015: If your appliance develops a fault within 6 months of you buying it, you are entitled to a full refund from the retailer you bought it from.
+Consumer Rights Act 2015: If your appliance develops a fault within six months of being bought, you are entitled to a full refund from the retailer.
 Here is more about your refund rights.

 Section 75: If you bought your appliance with a credit card, and it cost between £100 and £30,000, your card provider must refund you if it is faulty.
 Here is how Section 75 protects your credit card spending.

-If you do not already have cover for your appliances and want the peace of mind of a warranty, you can look for one by using our comparison guide.
+If you don’t already have cover for your appliances and want the peace of mind of a warranty, you can look for one by using our comparison guide.
 It’s important not to take one from the shop or manufacturer without comparing it with others as you might not get the best deal.

-Get as many quotes as possible, so that you can compare levels of cover and find the right policy at the cheapest price.
+Get as many quotes as possible so that you can compare levels of cover and find the right policy at the lowest price.